BecksLab/ms_paleo_webs/README.md

 A small little toy repo to act as a template to play around with some of the functionality afforded to us through GitHub.

 The code itself is very utilitarian and simply uses a (modified) subset of the dataset from Dunhill et. al., (in prep) to construct food webs using the Paleo Food web Inference Model (PFIM, Shaw et. al., 2024) and the niche model (Williams and Martinez, 2000).
-We then compare the computed connectance and number of links for the same community by the different models.

 ## General use